Install Armory Enterprise in Lightweight Kubernetes using the Armory Operator

-This guide walks you through using the Armory Operator to install Armory in a Lightweight Kubernetes (K3s) instance running on an AWS EC2 instance.
+This guide walks you through using the Armory Operator to install Armory Enterprise in a Lightweight Kubernetes (K3s) instance running on an AWS EC2 instance.
 The environment is for POCs and development only.
 It is not meant for production environments.

 If you want to install open source SpinnakerTM, use the open source Spinnaker Operator instead of the Armory Operator.